Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

 \section{Jet Substructure Extraction}

-While the data-driven determination of quark- and gluon-like jet fractions in a sample is significant, applying these results to extract quark and gluon jet substructure allows for deeper insight into the modification of quark and gluon jets in the quark gluon plasma.
+While the data-driven determination of quark- and gluon-like jet fractions in a sample is significant, applying these results to extract quark and gluon jet substructure allows for deeper insight into the modification of quark and gluon jets in the quark-gluon plasma.
 In this section, we will use the quark and gluon topic fractions extracted from constituent multiplicity distributions in the previous section to extract the quark- and gluon-like distributions for other jet observables.
 We will consider the jet shape, jet fragmentation, jet mass, and jet splitting fraction and compare the results to MC-labeled quark and gluon jet distributions.
-We also utilize these results to determine the modification of quark and gluon jet observables by taking the ratio of the jet observable between the heavy-ion sample and the proton-proton sample, separately for quark- and gluon-like jets.
+We also utilize these results to determine the modification of quark and gluon jet observables by taking the ratio of the jet observable between heavy-ion and the proton-proton samples, separately for quark- and gluon-like jets.
+While the MC-level definition of quark- and gluon-initiated jets is convenient as a qualitative benchmark for the success of this approach, we emphasize that it is both ill-defined and not measurable.
+The topic modeling procedure, therefore, provides novel access to the separate modification of quark and gluon jet substructure in heavy-ion collisions.